I came to Woolf Works a sceptic — now I can’t stop going back (FT Weekend)

 Can erotic films move beyond pornography?
 (FT Weekend)

-Boris Johnson and the bestseller trick (FT Weekend)
+Boris Johnson and the bestseller trick (column for FT Weekend)

 Gliff by Ali Smith, reviewed for FT Weekend

-Sally Rooney and the two sides of fame (FT Weekend)
+Sally Rooney and the two sides of fame (column for FT Weekend)

 ‘What are siblings: twisted reflections of ourselves?
 Allies?
 Enemies?’
 (Guardian)